kodadot/subwork/docs/membership.md

 - 65" telly for your brainstorming sessions equipped with ChromeCast
 - 50€/h

-kusama
+kusama room
 ---
 - Accoustically insulated
 - 6 seats
 - Podcasting equipment with hig-performance gaming microphones and ring light for perfect picture for your YouTube recordings
 - 50€/h

-private calling booth - solo chain
+solo chain - private calling booth
 ---

 <picture_of_calling_booth>